ElaXan/YuukiProxy/README.md

 Clone by [ElaXan](https://discord.com/users/506212044152897546)

 # Disclaimer
-This not made by me, Module created by [Yuuki](https://github.com/akbaryahya) i just make to clone apk, for you dont know how to do it, Join [Discord](https://discord.gg/yuukips) if need help and more update, i cant help you if got error.
+This not made by me, Module created by [Yuuki](https://github.com/akbaryahya) i just make to clone apk, for you dont know how to do it. and also i already ask [Yuuki](https://github.com/akbaryahya) for i share this on Github, Join [Discord](https://discord.gg/yuukips) if need help and more update, i cant help you if got error.
 Because this not made by me

 # Download
 Download [YuukiPS V3](https://github.com/ElaXan/YuukiProxy/releases/tag/V3)